 The lint build up can not be removed externally as blowing it into the fans will cause them to jam up, but if regular computer maintenance is done by the user then using a vacuum cleaner or compressed air on a regular basis will keep the fins clear.

 This information has been brought to you by The Electronic Fix Located in Brisbane, Australia.
-For help with your Laptop overheating in Brisbane call 07 3613 0029 or email us today if you are not confident on fixing the problem yourself.
+For help with Laptop overheating problems call (07) 3613 0029 or contact us